 Fees Morgan Stanley Wealth Management charges for its advisory services

-Fees are typically paid in advance, usually on a monthly or quarterly basis.
+Fees are typically paid in advance, usually on a monthly basis.

-One-time plan: For financial planning services, clients pay a maximum fixed fee of up to $5,000 for a one-time plan (although the fee may run as high as $10,000 if the plan covers more than $5 million in assets and the advisor has a specific educational designation, such as a CFA or CFP).
+Financial planning fees: For financial planning services, clients generally pay a maximum fixed fee of up to $5,000 for a one-time plan.
+However, the fee may run as high as $10,000 if the plan covers more than $5 million in assets and the advisor has a specific educational designation, such as a chartered financial analyst (CFA) or certified financial planner (CFP).

-- Access to a digital advisory program: Investors starting out or trying to reach specific goals, such as paying for college or saving for a down payment for a new home, may look to the digital advisory tool.
-They only need $5,000 to get going, and can invest in model portfolios for a 0.35% annual fee.
+Digital advisory program fees: Investors starting out or trying to reach specific goals, such as paying for college or saving for a down payment for a new home, may look to the firm’s digital advisory tool.
+Only $5,000 is required to get going, and you can invest in model portfolios for a 0.30% annual fee.